 - Overall, we rate Forbes Right-Center biased based on story selection that tends to favor the right and the political affiliation of its ownership.
 We also rate them Mixed for factual reporting due to misleading or false stories related to climate science.

 World Press Freedom Rank: USA 48/180

 Launched in 1917, Forbes is a bi-weekly American financial and business magazine.
 Forbes features articles on the Billionaires, Innovation, Leadership, Money, Consumer, and Industry topics.
 They also annually publish a list of the richest people in America, as well as lists that contain a variety of different categories, ranging from the best colleges to The World’s Most Powerful People.
 Its headquarters is located in Jersey City, NJ-USA.

 Scottish immigrant and financial journalist B.C.
-Forbes and his partner Walter Drey, founded Forbes magazine in 1917.
+Forbes and his partner Walter Drey, founded the magazine in 1917.
 B.C.
 Forbes remained editor-in-chief until his death in 1954.
 After his death, his son Malcolm Stevenson Forbes became the publisher until his death in 1990.
 Currently, the Forbes chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.
 The vice chairman and strategic adviser is Michael Perlis.